 Green Bean Salad with Tomato and Mozzarella - Yum!

-She used Patricia Wells' wonderful cookbook, At Home In Provence, (a cookbook I now need to go and buy) but made a few changes of her own including substituting tomatoes and adding small pieces of fresh mozzarella cheese.
+She used Patricia Wells' wonderful cookbook, At Home In Provence (which I now need to buy) but made a few changes of her own, including substituting tomatoes and adding small pieces of fresh mozzarella cheese.

 📖 Recipe